canbaris/real-world-crud/README.md

 log in with credentials user:password<br/>
 you will be redirected to swagger ui<br/>

--create a user<br/>
+- create a user<br/>
--upload a file for a use using upload endpoint created for quick demonstration<br/>
+- upload a file for a use using upload endpoint created for quick demonstration<br/>
--download the file using the url returned from the request with the file id<br/>
+- download the file using the url returned from the request with the file id<br/>
--crud operations are provided for files and customers<br/>
+- crud operations are provided for files and customers<br/>